-Prerequisites: All LGL or LAW 100-level courses
+Prerequisites: All 100-level LGL or LAW courses must be completed

 Learn the details of the law of business organizations and its practical application, emphasizing the paralegal role in that process.
 The course concentrates in detail on the variety of business formats (including sole proprietorships, partnerships, and publicly traded, professional, and close corporations), and the legal framework that governs formation, operation, and dissolution of business entities.